cyber-dojo/commander/README.md

     sh           Shells into the server
     start-point  Manages cyber-dojo start-points
     up           Brings up the server
-    update       Updates the server to the latest images
+    update       Updates the server and/or languages to the latest images

 Run 'cyber-dojo COMMAND --help' for more information on a command.
 ```